K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Function-calls/function_calls.md

 *A = D
 ```

-Finally we update the **Stack Pointer**, by adding the number of local values we are gonna use, which means we are making space.
+Finally, we update the **Stack Pointer** by adding the number of local values we are going to use, which means we are making space.
 ```
 A = localsCount
 D = A